Winner's Curse Free Robust Mendelian Randomization with Summary Data: Simulations studies

-We report our simulation results with five measures: Type 1 error rates (proportions of mistaken rejection under $\theta= 0$), power (proportions of p-values less than the significance threshold 0.05 under $\theta\neq 0$), absolute bias (the absolute difference between the estimated $\hat{\theta}$ and the true $\theta$), mean squared error (the average squared difference between the estimated $\hat{\theta}$ and the true $\theta$), and coverage probability (average coverage probability of the 95\% confidence interval).
+We generate different simulation settings to evaluate the methods performance.
+To save space, the simulation settings are put into Supplementary Section \ref{sup:setup}.
 Figure~\ref{fig:simulation_normal_main} summarizes the performance of various MR methods under the setting of 50\% of the IVs are invalid, which we discuss below.

 First, both cML (Type 1 error rate: 0.136) and MR-Lasso (0.112) produce inflated Type 1 error rates.
 This is because cML and MR-Lasso ignore the randomness in the valid IV selection procedure and assume all invalid IVs have been screened out, which is not the case under this simulation setting.
 In contrast, cML-DP (0.042) and CARE (0.042), which explicitly consider the randomness in valid IV selection, yield well-calibrated Type 1 error rates.
 Furthermore, other benchmark methods, including (random effects) IVW (0.056), MR-Egger (0.050), MRmix (0.020), MR-Median (0.032), MR-mode (0.004), MR-APSS (0.054) and RAPS (0.038) also yield well-controlled Type 1 error rates, though MRmix, MR-Median, MR-mode, and RAPS yield slightly conservative Type 1 error rates.
 Notably, the winner's curse bias itself does not cause an inflated Type 1 error rate issue \citep{ma2023breaking}, partially explaining the robust performance of many MR methods under the null.